um-dsp/PRICURE/README.md

-# PRICURE
-PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting
+# PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting

 Accompanying code for our paper: Ismat Jarin, Birhanu Eshete.
 [PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting](https://arxiv.org/abs/2102.09751). *In 7th ACM International Workshop on Security and Privacy Analytics (IWSPA'21) co-located with ACM CODASPY'21*.